 The most recent year-over-year inflation measure approached 9%, with many key food or energy items growing in cost even faster.
 The official inflation estimate just used to increase the state’s gasoline taxes as of July 1 was 7%.
 So what inflation factor will be used to adjust state and local employee pensions this summer?
 Those will go up less than 4%.

 The cost of living adjustment (COLA) for Virginia Retirement System retirees under the more generous Plan 1 (phased out for those hired after 2010) will be 3.85%, an extra $38.50 on every $1,000.
 Plan 2 retirees (of which there are few since most are the younger workers) will get an adjustment of only 3% in their pension payments starting in August.

 In its most recent VRS newsletter (which arrived in our mailbox this week, since my wife is a VRS retiree) the point is made that these are the largest COLA amounts since 1991.
 But the newsletter also informs that no matter what the inflation rate is, the COLA has a nice tight annual cap: 5% for Plan 1 and 3% for Plan 2.

 The caps were imposed more than ten years ago as the General Assembly revised VRS in several ways to reduce the demands it was making – and would make in the future – on the state’s treasury.
-But through the low inflation of recent years, the caps really didn’t create a major gap between the real rises in living costs and the rise in the monthly benefit.
+Through the low inflation of recent years the caps really didn’t create a major gap between the real rises in living costs and the rise in the monthly benefit.